Physical properties of a generalized model of multilayer adsorption of dimers: Model and simulation details

 \section{Model and simulation details}

-We consider a variant of the ballistic deposition model for the formation of a growing structure on a one dimensional lattice of size \(L\).
-Dimers are dropped one by one onto the randomly selected lattice sites from a far apart distance from the growing structure along the vertical direction.
+We consider a variant of the ballistic deposition model for the formation of a growing structure on a one-dimensional lattice of size $L$ with hard wall boundary conditions.
+Dimers are dropped one by one onto the randomly selected lattice sites from a far distance from the growing structure along the vertical direction.
 Specifically, a dimer follows a vertical trajectory from its release point and lands on the top of the growing surface where it first encounters a previously deposited dimer.
+A dimer occupies two consecutive lattice sites.
+For simplicity, we neglect the diffusive motion of the incoming dimers.
 Note that the dimers are non-sticky in nature and therefore, during its vertical motion even if a dimer finds a previously deposited dimer at the side of the nearest neighbor columns, it continues its motion until it hits a dimer beneath it and it cannot go down.
-This dynamics leads to a complex porous structure formation due to the orientational anisotropy of the incoming dimers.
+The dynamics leads to a complex porous structure formation due to the orientational anisotropy of the incoming dimers.

 We implement the dynamics in the following way: at each instant of time $t$, by selecting the orientation of a dimer randomly with probability $p_0$ and $(1-p_0)$ for horizontal and vertical, respectively, we drop the dimer from a randomly selected position \(x_0\) onto the lattice.
-For a horizontal (vertical) dimer, we choose the location of the one end of the dimer to be at the site:
+For a horizontal (vertical) dimer, we choose the location of one end of the dimer to be at the site:

 then, the dimer is placed at the sites: